Header graphics: Explain that stuff

-You are here: Home page > A-Z index > Carbon offsets
+You are here: Home page > Environment > Carbon offsets

 Carbon offsetting

 Scientists tell us the world is slowly warming, mostly because of the carbon-based, "fossil" fuels we're burning in power plants and vehicle engines.
-Good or bad, it took hundreds of years of industrial revolution to make the world what it is today and we can't switch from being energy-hungry to being clean-and-green overnight, no matter how serious global warming may seem.
+Good or bad, it's taken a couple of hundred years of industrial revolution to make the world what it is today and we can't switch from being energy-hungry to being clean-and-green overnight, no matter how serious global warming may seem.
 That's why many companies and some individuals are using carbon offsets in an attempt to make a difference.
-Instead of stopping their environmentally harmful behavior, they pay money toward environmental schemes that seek to compensate for the damage elsewhere—for example, by planting trees in developing countries or investing in wind-power projects at home.
+Instead of stopping their environmentally harmful behavior, they pay money toward green schemes that seek to compensate for the damage elsewhere—for example, by planting trees in developing countries or investing in wind-power projects at home.
 Carbon offsetting sounds great, but it's proved controversial for all kinds of reasons.
 Is it a good thing or a bad thing?
 Does it really make any difference to global warming?
 Let's take a closer look!

 What is carbon offsetting?